sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 - Burden spells in addition to adding additional weight now do what they are supposed to by having a chance to crush enemies and you to the ground for a short amount of time.
 The initial cast has a higher chance than subsequent casts of the spell.

-- Feather spells now protect against fall damage and can make you jump slightly higher.
+- Feather spells now also protect against fall damage and can make you jump slightly higher.

-- Water breathing spells now cause you to swim faster during the effect.
+- Water breathing spells now also cause you to swim faster during the effect.

 - At master skill your basic shield magic effects will protect your weapons and armor from damage based on the strength of the shield.
 At 100% effect your weapons and armor will take no damage.